-The courses listed below outline the requirements for graduation for students entering this program in the 2010-2011 academic year.
+The courses listed below outline the requirements for graduation for students entering this program in the 2011-2012 academic year.
 Requirements for graduation may vary depending on the semester in which a student is admitted to their program.
-Current/continuing students should consult their degree progress report available through their inside MATC account for specific graduation requirements.
+Current/continuing students should consult their degree progress report available through their student center account for specific graduation requirements.
 Program requirements are subject to change.

-FIRST YE Hrs/week
+FIRST YEA \R Hrs/week

-First Seme Credits Lec-Lab
+First Semes ster Credits Lec-Lab

 10-070-176 Electrical Systems

-10-070-181 Implements 1
+10-070-181 Implements 1 4 1-3

-10-442-126 Metal Repair Techniques
+10-442-126 Metal Repair Techniques 2 2-2

-10-801-195 10-804-107 Written Communication
+10-801-195 Written Communication

+10-804-107 College Mathematics 3-0

-10-004-107 Semester Total 3 17 3-0
+Semester Total 17

-Second Se mester
+Second Ser nester

-10-070-178 Implements 2 2 2-8
+10-070-178 Implements 2 3 2-8

-10-070-183 Hydraulics 1 2 4 5-5
+10-070-183 Hydraulics 1

-10-070-187 Occupational Experience 1 2 0-48
+10-070-187 Occupational Experience 1 ד ר 0-48

-10-070-193 Air Conditioning 2
+10-070-107 Air Conditioning

 10-104-104 Selling Principles

+10-104-104 Semester Total

 Semester Total 14

-Summer Se ession
+Summer Se

 10-070-175 Power Transmissions 4 2-4

-10-806-139 Survey of Physics
+10-806-139 Survey of Physics 2-1

 Semester Total 7

-SECOND
+SECOND Y (EAR

-First Seme
+First Semes

-10-070-177 Fuel Systems 2
+10-070-177 Fuel Systems з 1_1

-10-070-182 Accessories and Electronics 2
+10-070-182 Accessories and Electronics ວີ ເ

-10-070-184 Hydraulics 2 (elective) 2 2-8
+10-070-182 Hydraulics 2

-10-070-188 Occupational Experience 2 1 2 0-48
+10-070-188 Occupational Experience 2 2-0 0_48

-10-531-190 Ag Tech CPR/First Aid 2 1 4-0
+10-531-190 Ag Tech CPR/First Aid

-10-801-197 Technical Reporting 3-0
+10-331-190 Technical Reporting

+10-001-197 Semester Total 5 15

+15

+Second Ser

+10-070-191 Engine Repair Theory 3 1-4

+10-070-195 Engine Repair

+10-809-195 Economics

+10-809-197 Contemporary American Society 3-0

+10-809-199 Psychology of Human Relations 3-0

 Semester Total 15

-Second Se mester
+Summer Se ssion

-10-070-191 Engine Repair Theory

-10-070-195 Engine Repair 2

-10-809-195 Economics

-10-809-197 Contemporary American Society 3

-10-809-199 Psychology of Human Relations 3 15 3-0

-Summer Se 10-070-189 Occupational Experience 3 2 0-48
+10-070-189 Occupational Experience 3 2 0-48

-1 First half of se 2 Second half of
+/ / -

+Meets for 9 weeks.

+Noto

-cy in working with Windows-based computer prog o admission or coursework must be completed by
+Proficiency in working with Windows-based computer programs and basic word processing required prior to admission or coursework must be completed by the student by the end of the first year.

-s are placed in English or mathematics course ASSET test or on completion of the appropriat pres on the
+10-070-175

+Power Transmission

+4 credits

-10-070-175 Power Transmission 4 credits The course covers the operation, power flow, diagnosis and servicing of collar shift, synchronized and power shift transmissions.
+The course covers the operation, power flow, diagnosis and servicing of collar shift, synchronized, power shift and IVT transmissions.
 The class also discusses the operation and service of wet and dry clutches differentials, planetary drive axles, P.T.O. drives and mechanical front wheel drives.

-10-070-176 Electrical Systems 1 5 credits This class begins with a discussion of the laws of electricity as they relate to the operation of the charging, starting and lighting systems.
-Diagnostic testing and troubleshooting will be demonstrated on alternators, starters and lighting systems.
-Methods of repair will be demonstrated where methods are currently used at the dealerships.
+10-070-176 Electrical Systems 1 5 credits This class begins with a discussion of the laws of electricity as they relate to the operation of the charging, starting, accessory and lighting systems.
+Diagnostic testing with use of a digital multimeter and current clamp.
+Troubleshooting will be demonstrated on alternators, starters, accessory and lighting systems.
+The student will be introduced to wiring schematics from technical publications.
+Methods of repair will be demonstrated with methods that are currently used at John Deere dealerships.

-10-070-177 Fuel Systems 3 credits This course covers the theory of operation, construction and service of diesel engine fuel systems.
+10-070-177 Fuel Systems

+This course covers the theory of operation, construction and service of diesel engine fuel systems.
 Also reviewed is diesel engine compression, ignition, theory combustion, chamber design and procedures for installing, timing of fuel quantity for proper combustion.
-Electronic fuel delivery will be discussed as it relates to engine operation.
+Electronic fuel delivery and exhaust aftertreatment systems will be discussed as it relates to engine operation.
+Prereq: Electrical Systems (10-070-176).

 10-070-178 Implements 2 3 credits This course provides instruction in the theory of operation and service of the grain combine.
 Students will learn how the combine processes grain, the basic components, means of service and repair of the machine.
-Lab work is designed to provide students with hands-on experience on combines, grain platforms and corn heads.
+Lab work is designed to provide students with hands-on experience on combines, grain platforms and com heads.
 Service and adjustment activities include the cylinder, gear boxes and power transmission components.
-Prerequisite: Implements 1, 10-070-181.
+Pre-req: Implements 1, 10-070-181.